Zoinks! (A Halloween Tale)

 'It's very dark in here,' said Hermione.
 She looked pointedly at Frank and his friends.
 'Perhaps they should leave, Harry.
 We'd probably find out what's going on a lot more easily without these four.'

-'I doubt it, because I've got a torch, and you haven't.' said Frank.
+'I doubt it,' said Frank.
+'Because I've got a torch, and you haven't.'
 He switched it on, and swept the beam across the nave.

 Nicole watched as the four strangers exchanged raised eyebrows, grimaces, and other expressions.
 Although nothing was actually said, it was obvious that Ron and Hermione would have liked them to leave, and Harry was happy for them to stay.